jacc/awesome-discord/readme.md

 **[Back To Top](#-contents)**
 - [SimplePresence](https://github.com/justdotJS/SimplePresence) - Create custom Rich Presences using a simple interface, or display what you're listening to.
 - [Permissions Calculator](https://discordapi.com/permissions.html) - Create invite links for bots with specific permissions
-- [gdrive2discord](https://github.com/RISE-Project-STI2D/gdrive2discord) - Send webhook notifications to discord, from google drive, when a file is created/removed/edited.
+- [gdrive2discord](https://github.com/RISE-Project-STI2D/gdrive2discord) - Send webhook notifications to discord, from Google Drive, when a file is created/removed/edited.
 - [discord-logo](http://nntin.github.io/discord-logo) - Create your own animated Discord logo and embed it into your website
+- [PreMiD](https://premid.app) - Discord Rich Presence for many websites, includes store and media keys support

 ## 💬 Modifications